Spanish hamlet 'Kill Jews Fort' to vote on name change

 But he said vestiges of Spain's historical intolerance to Jews remain in places like the northwestern town of Leon, where an old Spanish expression "killing Jews" was used to mean drinking wine with lemonade during Easter week.

-"Let's hope this change in attitude finishes up eliminating such unfortunate expressions," he said.
+"Let's hope this change in attitude finishes up eliminating such unfortuate expressions," he said.

 Jewish communities around the world are awaiting details of the documents they will have to produce to prove Sephardic ancestry if Spain's parliament passes the bill proposed by the government to allow them citizenship.